nibblet787/lights-camera-drive/README.md

 * Technology - Angular JS, Node, Mongoose, Express, Html and CSS

 ## CURD path:
-* An index page that displays the navigtion partial and body div where each partials loads.
+* An index page that displays the navigation partial and body div where each partial loads.
-* View Partial - display all cars listing
+* View Partial - displays all car listings
 * Create Partial - user creation/signup form
 * Login Partial - user can login to their account using login form
-* Add Partial - logged in user can add new listing.
+* Add Partial - logged-in user can add new listing
-* Edit Button - logged in user can edit an existing listing.
+* Edit Button - logged-in user can edit an existing listing
-* Delete Button - logged in user can delete a listing.
+* Delete Button - logged-in user can delete a listing
-* Seed Button - used to seed listing from seed model file.
+* Seed Button - used to seed listing from seed model file *Development Tool*